Random Perturbations of Matrix Polynomials: Introduction

-for any $\varepsilon,\gamma>0$, where $m(z)$ is some scalar function and $z$ belongs to some rectangle $\mathbf {S}_N$ in the upper half-plane.
-Note that in the formula above one controls both the convergence rate and the probability.
-We refer to Definition \ref{Defiso} for a precise way of handling this issue.
-There are three main outcomes of the present paper: \begin{itemize} \item extension of the knowledge of limit laws for the resolvents by providing new limit laws for the resolvents of polynomials of type $zX_N-I_N$, $X_N+A_N-zI_N$, $X_N-zI_N-zA_N$, $p(z)I_N +q(z) A + X_N$ where $A$ is a low rank and non-symmetric matrix and $p(z)$ and $q(z)$ are scalar polynomials; \item analysis of limits in $N$ of spectra of polynomials of the above type, with a special emphasis on investigating the convergence rates; \item providing a general framework for further extensions. \end{itemize}
+There are two main outcomes of the present paper: \begin{itemize} \item extension of the knowledge of limit laws for the resolvents by providing new limit laws for the resolvents of polynomials of type $X_N+A_N-zI_N$, $X_N-zI_N-zA_N$, $p(z)I_N +q(z) A_N + X_N$, $ z^2(A_N+I_N)+zX_N+B_N, $where $A_N$ are $B_N$ are low rank and non-symmetric matrix and $p(z)$ and $q(z)$ are scalar polynomials, we stress that these limit laws are no longer isotropic; \item analysis of limits in $N$ of spectra of polynomials of the above type, with a special emphasis on investigating the convergence rates. \end{itemize}

 In the future, employing results for non-symmetric matrices or structured matrix polynomials would be most desirable, see e.g. \cite{RajanAbbot} for applications in neural networks.
 However, the limit laws for the resolvent have not been discovered yet, see \cite{bordenave} for a review.
 Nonetheless, the general scheme we propose in Section \ref{sM} is perfectly suited for studying those as well.